Quantum field theory on curved manifolds: An introduction to differential geometry and manifolds for particle production

+where the coefficients $e_\alpha^\mu$ are called vierbeins.
+Note that the Lie brackets can be introduced only for the non-coordinate bases where the vierbeins play an essential role, as is shown in Fig.\ref{fig-tangent}.
+The figure shows that the vacuum must be defined in the tangent space, even if it is defined as an asymptotic state.

 Also, the cotangent space at the point $p$, denoted as $T^*_pM$, is defined as the dual space of the tangent space $T_pM$.
 In this paper, both the tangent space and the cotangent space can simply be referred to as the tangent space if there is no possibility of confusion.
 For the sake of the explanation that follows, we are going to start with an intuitive explanation about defining the vacuum in the tangent space.
-We are now going to construct a field theory on $M$ as manifolds: the field theory constructed on $M$ is, of course, also defined at $p\in M$.
+We are now going to construct a field theory on $M$ as manifolds\footnote{We need many kinds of manifolds at the same time to explain the basic properties of the field theory.}: the field theory constructed on $M$ is, of course, also defined at $p\in M$.
 Then, the theory defined on $p$ is naturally extended into the tangent space.
-A key feature of the theory extended to tangent spaces is that curvatures vanish.
+A key feature of the theory extended in the tangent space is that curvatures vanish.
 This is trivial with respect to the spacetime curvature, as the tangent space is obviously flat, but it should not be trivial with respect to gauge field curvature, as the gauge field curvature may not vanish in the flat spacetime.
-The vanishing curvature of the gauge field is understood by the local trivialisation that will be introduced in the definition of the fibre bundle in the following.
-Although a tangent space can be defined on any space defined as a manifold, here the vacuum is defined in the tangent space of $M$, as explained above.
+The vanishing curvature of the gauge field is understood if the gauge theory in the tangent space (of the spacetime) is also described by the tangent space of the principal bundle of the gauge.
+Thus, by treating both Lorentz and gauge symmetries equally, the local vacuum can be defined as having no curvature in either sense.
+Since a tangent space can be defined on any space defined as a manifold, here the vacuum is defined using these tangent spaces.
+What will be important in our calculations is that the connection is always zero at the contact point with the tangent space, where the local vacuum is defined.